adorableio/avatars-site/README.md

 ### Running

-1. Generate assets and run the server: `npm start`
+1. `npm start` will generate assets and start the server.
 2. Browse to: `http://localhost:3002`